Implications of zero-growth economics analysed with an agent-based model: PG-DYNAMIN Model

 \subsubsection{Prices}

-Firm $i$ sets their price according to both internal and external factors.
-In particular, firm $i$ will stochastically increase (decrease) their price if involuntary inventories are zero (positive), as this signals there is excess demand (supply) for firm $i$'s goods.
-Furthermore, firm $i$ will also adjust their price towards the average price level of other C-firms to stay competitive.
-Hence, the pricing mechanism of firm $i$ is given by:
+C-firm $i$ sets their price according to both internal and external factors.
+In particular, C-firm $i$ will stochastically increase (decrease) their price if involuntary inventories are zero (positive), as this signals there is excess demand (supply) for C-firm $i$'s goods.
+Furthermore, C-firm $i$ will also adjust their price towards the average price level of other C-firms to stay competitive.
+Hence, this pricing mechanism is similar to the CATS framework \citep{russo2007industrial, gaffeo2008emergent_macro, assenza2015macro_abm}, with the addition of prices tending to adjust towards the average price level as in \cite{kalecki1954dynamics}.
+Hence, the pricing mechanism of C-firm $i$ is given by: